March 2015 North India unseasonal rain: Impact

 In March, 62.5 millimetres of rainfall were recorded, almost 100 per cent more than normal (32.1 millimetres) and the highest in the past 100 years (in 1915, it was 78 millimetres).
 The showers and hail, which came at a time when the rabi crop was to be harvested, hit about 10 million hectares of the 60 million hectares of sown area.
 The standing wheat, mustard and chana crops were hit the hardest.
 Wheat crop in 21 per cent of the overall sown area has been completely damaged.
-The estimated loss to an average farmer affected by rains has been Rs 20,000 per acre but the government has announced a relief of just Rs 6,800 per hectare for rain fed areas."
+The estimated loss to an average farmer affected by rains has been Rs 20,000 per acre, but the government has announced a relief of just Rs 6,800 per hectare for rain fed areas."

 Affected states and crops

 Government response

-The government of India raised the compensation for crop damage and made it easier for farmers to claim such compensation after unseasonal rains destroyed standing crops and brought parts of rural India to the brink of crisis.
+The government of India raised the financial compensation for crop damage and made it easier for farmers to claim such compensation after unseasonal rains destroyed standing crops and brought parts of rural India to the brink of crisis.
 The government decided to increase the amount of compensation to affected farmers by 50 per cent over the existing level and also softened the norms for obtaining assistance.